U.S. farm groups seek to exclude Japan from Pacific trade talks

 Cattle farmers also want a guarantee Japan will offer the same terms it gives to the United States to other trading partners.

-Australia has separately agreed on a deal with Japan cutting tariffs on frozen beef to 19.5 percent and on fresh beef to 23.5 percent.
+Australia has separately agreed a trade agreement with Japan cutting tariffs on frozen beef to 19.5 percent and on fresh beef to 23.5 percent.
 The United States has said the deal does not go far enough.

 Japan, which levies average agriculture tariffs of 16.6 percent, wants to protect its politically powerful farmers although Prime Minister Shinzo Abe is keen for reforms to open Japan’s economy and stimulate growth.